glauberss2007/DEVOPS-azure/terraform/readme.md

     terraform destroy

 - Step 19 - Quick Review of Terraform FAQ

+review STATE

+  KNOWN -> present in your terraform.tfstate
+  DESIRED -> Declared on .tf file
+  ACTUAL -> Presented on teh cloud (AWS, Oracle, GCP,...)

+ terraform.tfsate store details of resources (on AWS) and found details dependencies

+ BEST Practicies:

+  Group Resources having similar lifecycles and create separate terraform projects for them

+  Use visual code to expanded project in a tree and also create a backup folder with copy of original projects.
+This is importat to avoid errors.

 - Step 20 - Understanding Creation of EC2 Instances in AWS Console

+  Manual creation of an EC2

 - Step 21 - Creating New Terraform Project for AWS EC2 Instances
 - Step 22 - Creating New EC2 Key Pair and Setting Up
 - Step 23 - Adding AWS EC2 Configuration to Terraform Configuration